diogomassis/food-ordering/README.md

 For implementation details and documentation, check the [project overview README](.md/project-overview.md).

-## References

-Most of the references will be in the article I wrote.

 ---

 When you open this project, it will probably be incomplete, as it is still under development.
 The README and documentation will be updated gradually.